Sure, we all love a cup of coffee in the morning, but sometimes it just doesn't do the trick.

-Before you reach for that can of soft drink, Red Bull, or cup of coffee, try these healthy alternatives to stimulate your senses and keep you alert throughout the day.
+Before you reach for that can of soft drink, Red Bull, or dig into the stash of chocolates and lollies in the kitchen, try these alternatives to stimulate your senses and keep you alert throughout the day.

 A cup of matcha provides about 34mg of caffeine, compared to about 60mg in coffee.
 However, the effect lasts longer due to a natural substance it contains called l-theanine, which induces relaxation without drowsiness.

 In addition to antioxidants, vitamins and that hit of caffeine, black tea also has four other stimulants that help get the brain active and alive.
 It has also been linked to stress relief.

 Mint tea is also another great option that helps wake you up.
 It works wonders for activating our brains and prevents fatigue and memory loss, amongst other health benefits.

 Cocoa beans naturally contain caffeine, although not as much as coffee.
 But, the darker the chocolate, the more caffeine it has.